laserpilot/Installation_Up_4evr/README.md

 	- [ ] Use the "Schedule" button in _Energy Saver_ to schedule regular reboots
 - Remote access and logging
 	- [ ] Set up something to log in to the computer remotely (Logmein, Teamviewer, etc)
-	- [ ] Log various details about the computer and app
+	- [ ] Log various details about the computer and app to textfiles or to slack
 - Testing
 	- [ ] Do several test boots and scenarios and monitor for the first week to make sure everything is functioning predictably
 - Other things